 - 24th May – Rachel Snape (Spinney School, Cambridge) and Dr Sara Baker (University of Cambridge). #OnlyConnect.

 - 14th June – Prof. Jane Hurry and Lisa Fridkin (IOE).
-Title TBA
+Triggers for situational interest: Using higher order rewards to create intrinsic motivation in the classroom.

-- 21st June – Susan Whiting (Birkbeck).
+- 21st June – Dr Sue Whiting (Birkbeck).
 Stress and learning in children: Neuroscience evidence and its relevance for teachers.

 - 11th January – Prof. Alice Sullivan (IOE).
 The intergenerational transmission of vocabulary.